frcdesign/FRCDesign.org/docs/design-guide/stage1/1C-powerTransmissions.md

 <div class="mySlides fade">
     <figure>
         <img src="/img/design-guide/stage1c/gears/gearSwap.webp" style="width:100%">
         <figcaption>3.
 If the same size gears are used, there is no change in speed and torque.
 However, the direction of the rotation is flipped if there is an even number of gears from input to output.
-If there is an odd number of gears, the direction is the same.
+If there is an odd number of gears, the direction remains the same.
 (Image source: <a href="https://docs.wcproducts.com/frc-build-system/belts-chain-and-gears/gears">WCP</a>)</figcaption>
     </figure>
 </div>